 Convential key entry could soon be a thing of the past as wristband access reaches the marketplace.
 To activate and unlock the vehicle simply tap the band against a specific spot on the door panel.
 With one touch your car is then open, with Jaguar’s Activity Key giving drivers one of the first 'keyless' experiences.
 In addition, these bands have been manufactured with waterproof materials, so drivers who often engage in sports or water based activities no longer have to worry about bringing a set of car keys along.

 Magic Body Control is a specially designed system by Mercedes-Benz to pre-empt, react and observe road surfaces in order to avoid issues like potholes and dips that can cause serious damage to your vehicle.
-In the blink of of an eye, the system reacts by generating a certain suspension motion to manipulate the surface enabling drivers to smoothly drive over it without suffering the normal impact on bumpy roads.
-Next in line to manufacture their own version is Audi on the A8 Sedan in 2019.
+In the blink of an eye, the system reacts by generating a certain suspension motion to manipulate the surface enabling drivers to smoothly drive over it without suffering the normal impact on bumpy roads.

 While Augmented Reality test drives are becoming a new step in the buying journey, AR has been utilised in automotive to streamline segments of information, like the speed long with step by step directions into the driver's line of view.